kad-odoo/documentation-user/getting_started/documentation.rst

 etc.

-Our internal goal is to keep a customer at least for 10 years, and offer them a solution the grows with their needs!
+Our internal goal is to keep a customer at least for 10 years, and offer them a solution that grows with their needs!

 Welcome aboard and enjoy your Odoo experience!